-I first glimpsed that smile in what now seems like a lifetime ago, and after countless emails, texts and letters, office chats and telephone conversations shared between mentor and mentee.
-Still hear the excitement in his voice, always detectable even when Aaron tried to bury the lead while delivering the latest news of some new job, journalism project or award.
+I first glimpsed that smile in what now seems like a lifetime ago, when he became my student at Roosevelt University in 2013. before our relationship would expand into and after countless emails, texts and letters, office chats and telephone conversations shared between mentor and mentee.

+I can sStill hear the excitement in his voice, always detectable even when Aaron tried to bury the leadwhile delivering the latest news of some new job, journalism project or award. ¶

 Aaron has some really big news this week.
-And I know he would call or text so that I could shout it from the rafters, celebrate.
-If he could...¶
+And I know he would eall or text so that I could shout it from the rafters and, celebrate.
+If he could... ¶

 We both knew this day would come.
 That time waits for no man.
-It is a truth that Aaron arrived at in lifemuch earlier than I did.
+It is a truth that Aaron arrived at in life-much earlier than I did.¶